 This is bad because there are many enlisted spouses who choose not to get involved because of this very reason.

-This happens the other way around too: Junior enlisted spouses believe the senior enlisted spouses take advantage of them and junior officer's spouses express the same thing about senior officer's spouses.
+This happens the other way around too: Junior enlisted spouses believe the senior enlisted spouses take advantage of them, and junior officers' spouses express the same thing about senior officers' spouses.

 It is especially regrettable that one wife decided to spread your concerns around.
 That should have been kept private.

-Now, you are a grown adult woman and you can choose to get involved in your husband's unit wherever you wish.
+You are a grown adult woman and you can choose to get involved in your husband's unit wherever you wish.
 You are free to refuse anything that you are asked to do.
 It's your choice.
 It is the choice of every spouse.
 Nothing should be used against you.
 Keep in touch.